Undergraduate programs in

 Dance students have ample opportunities to enrich their education with experiences both on and off campus.

-During their first year, students travel into New York City to see dance performances as part of the First Year Connections cluster (clusters are sets of two or three classes, linked by a common theme, that fulfill general education requirements).
+During their first year, students travel into New York City to see dance performances as part of the First-Year Connections cluster, which are sets of two or three classes linked by a common theme that fulfill general education requirements.

-Dance Education students have the opportunity to work with children enrolled in Hofstra’s Diane Lindner-Goldberg Child Care Institute.
+Dance Education students can work with children enrolled in Hofstra’s Diane Lindner-Goldberg Child Care Institute.
 They also enjoy volunteering their time to lead creative dance workshops in partnership with AHRC of Long Island, a nonprofit organization that supports people with intellectual and developmental disabilities.

-Campus performances take place at the John Cranford Adams Playhouse, a large proscenium theater that seats more than 1,100, and the more intimate Joan and Donald Schaeffer Black Box Theater.
+Campus performances take place at the John Cranford Adams Playhouse, a large proscenium theater that seats more than 1,100, as well as the more intimate Joan and Donald Schaeffer Black Box Theater.